devedmonton/mentoring/README.md

 # Dev Edmonton Mentoring
 Dev Edmonton Mentoring is the place to ask questions that involve more then a Stack Overlow answer.
 Questions that require some discussion.
 Answers that include the why as well as the what.
 Questions answered by local developers who you likely have, or will, meet person at one of the many local Edmonton Meetups.

-You can find an ongoing discussion of Mentorhsip in the [Dev Edmonton](https://devedmonton.com/) [#Mentorship](https://devedmonton.slack.com/messages/CG3NB1P8E) channel in [Slack](https://slack.com/intl/en-ca/).
+You can find an ongoing discussion of Mentorship in the [Dev Edmonton](https://devedmonton.com/) [#Mentorship](https://devedmonton.slack.com/messages/CG3NB1P8E) channel in [Slack](https://slack.com/intl/en-ca/).

 ## Upcoming Mentorship Calls
 ### Grant Hunter answering DevOps and Infrastructure questions
-** Friday, October 25th, at 12pm MT**
+**Friday, October 25th, at 12pm MT**

 Grant works at [Drivewize](https://drivewyze.com/) and hosts both the [Startup Edmonton](https://www.meetup.com/startupedmonton/) DevOps and Mobile Developers meetups.
+You can pre-ask your question by creating an [issue](https://github.com/devedmonton/mentoring/issues), tagging it with [DevOps](https://github.com/devedmonton/mentoring/issues?q=is%3Aopen+is%3Aissue+label%3Adevops).

+Zoom link will be posted closer to the event.

 ## Attending the Mentorship Call
 To attend the call you need to install [Zoom](https://zoom.us/).
 You only need the free version/plan of Zoom.
 Once Zoom is installed please check your microphone and speakers to make sure they are working.
 If you have issues installing Zoom then please open an [issue](https://github.com/devedmonton/mentoring/issues).